 2. The student will receive an automatic zero on the assignment or test and no make-up work will be offered to compensate for lost points.

-3. The teacher will file an incident referral form with the Assistant Principal, who will conference with the student and notify parents/guardians.
+3. The teacher will notify the program Director, who will conference with the student and notify parents.

 ACADEMIC ELIGIBILITY STANDARDS

 To review academic eligibility for student activities, refer to the Co-Curricular Handbook.